gchq/sleeper/docs/09-dev-guide.md

 * [Maven](https://maven.apache.org/): Tested with v3.8.6
 * [NodeJS / NPM](https://github.com/nvm-sh/nvm#installing-and-updating): Tested with NodeJS v16.16.0 and npm v8.11.0

+You can use the [Nix package manager](https://nixos.org/download.html) to get up to date versions of all of these.
+When you have Nix installed, an easy way to get a development environment is to use `nix-shell` to get a shell with all the Sleeper dependencies installed, without installing them in your system.
+You can then run your IDE from there so the dependencies will be available in your IDE.

+If you haven't already cloned the Git repository, download [shell.nix](/shell.nix) and run `nix-shell shell.nix`.
+If you already have a local repository, you can just run `nix-shell` at the root.

-If you're working with the Sleeper CLI, you can use `sleeper builder` to get a shell inside a Docker container with these pre-installed.
+If you're working with the Sleeper CLI, you can also use `sleeper builder` to get a shell inside a Docker container with the dependencies pre-installed.
 You'll need to clone the Git repository, and this will be persisted between executions of `sleeper builder`.
 Use the commands below:

 ```bash
 sleeper builder